 - Books may be available and loaned to you from the Noncredit Department, but must be returned upon the completion of the class term in "Good" condition.

-- Contact our Program Assistant, Teneka Cornish to find out if books are available.
+- Contact our Program Specialist, Teneka Cornish to find out if books are available.

 If you have any questions, don't hesitate to contact our team